Fokker M.5: Design

 Fokker's design for the M.5 was very closely based on that of the French Morane-Saulnier H shoulder-wing monoplane although the fuselage had a welded steel tube frame in place of the wooden structure of the Type H.

 The power-plant was a 60 kW Oberursel U.0 7-cylinder rotary engine (Gnome Lambda licence-built by Motorenfabrik Oberursel).
 As in the Morane original, the tail and elevators were all-moving, having no fixed sections.
 There were two versions of the M.5: the long-span 'M.5L' and the short-span 'M.5K' ("K" for kurz meaning "short" in German).
 The M.5 was light, strong and manoeuvrable, capable of aerobatics (although, like all aircraft relying on the early style of Morane balanced elevators, it had very sensitive pitch control).
-Fokker himself performed in the M.5 at Johannisthal in May and June 1914, winning a number of awards.
+Fokker himself flew the M.5 at Johannisthal in May and June 1914, winning a number of awards.